Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Discussions

 \section{Discussions}

 A key limitation of this analysis is that we have only tested the recovery of HOD parameters at fixed cosmology.
 The goal of utilizing the full information of the smaller scales is to learn both about galaxy--halo connection and the underlying cosmology.
 In order to enable the cosmology dependence of the full forward model, we need simulation lightcones at non-standard cosmologies.
 The \textsc{Quijote} suite provides lightcones with variable cosmologies, but the resolution is not sufficient for modeling small scales \citep{2020Villaescusa}.
+A pilot study using this suite in a forward model is described in \cite{2022Hahn}.
 Efforts are currently underway to produce high-fidelity lightcones at variable cosmologies from the periodic boxes of the \textsc{AbacusSummit} suite \citep{2022Hadzhiyska}.
 We reserve the description of these products and the development of cosmology-dependent full forward models for a future paper.